The Need for Bandwidth Control or Traffic Management

 Bottom line: Router or CPE-level shapers use simple queuing techniques that allow heavy applications like streaming video to negatively impact the performance of interactive applications.

-Bottom line: DPI-based application-aware solutions use simple queue techniques and are inherently costly, operationally complex, require constant tweaking, and have declining relevance given the rise of encryption.
+Bottom line: DPI-based application-aware solutions use simple queue techniques and are costly, complex, require constant tweaking, and have declining relevance given the rise of encryption.

 When it comes to effectively managing bandwidth and enforcing subscriber plans, there’s good news for ISPs.
 Much progress has been made in the field of active queue management (AQM) in recent years.
 One innovation coming out of the IETF (Internet Engineering Task Force) is FQ-CoDel.
 This algorithm is a combined packet scheduler and AQM technique developed as part of the Bufferbloat-fighting community effort that’s also application-agnostic.